Festival volunteering in 2022

 If you're applying with any friends and family, you'll need to have their full names (you may apply with up to three friends/family, and all three of you will need to apply individually).

 All of our festival volunteering opportunities are based in the UK.
 Certain visa restrictions apply for volunteering in the UK, so please check your visa allows you to volunteer, as we are unable to support volunteer visas.
 By applying for our festival volunteer team you are confirming that you have a right to volunteer in the UK, and we may be in touch for proof of your visa.

 If you’re offered a place, you will receive an email with the following information:

-- The festival you’ve been offered a place at
+- the festival(s) you’ve been offered a place at

-- The role you’ve been offered
+- details of the role(s) you’ve been offered

-- A link to an online acceptance and deposit payment form
+- a link to an online acceptance and deposit payment form .

-If you do not complete the form by the deadline we will take this as notice that you do not wish to take up your place, and we will re-offer this place to someone else.
+You will be given a deadline to complete the online acceptance form and pay your deposit, to accept your place.
+If you don't complete the form by the deadline we will take this as notice that you do not wish to take up your place, and we will re-offer this place to someone else.

 Yes.
 On accepting your role, you will pay a refundable deposit through our website to confirm your volunteering position with WaterAid.

-- To contribute to costs incurred on the rare occasion where a volunteer does not adhere to the volunteer agreement.
+- contribute to costs incurred on the rare occasion where a volunteer does not adhere to the volunteer agreement.

-If you’re unable to attend the festival having already committed to volunteer and paid your deposit, you must notify the WaterAid festivals team as soon as possible and by the deadline given for your festival (usually 30 days before each event).
+If you’re unable to attend the festival having already committed to volunteer and paid your deposit, you must notify us as soon as possible and by the deadline given for your festival (usually 30 days before each event).

 Please note: we would consider reviewing this in special circumstances such as serious illness or injury where a valid medical certificate can be provided, or unavoidable personal circumstances such as bereavement or pregnancy.